Major Research in Sustainable Food Processing and Packaging

 - Retaining bioactive compounds, quality and nutrients of thermally and non-thermally processed fruit in aqueous media.

-Graduate Research Assistant, Trung Tran, develops edible coatings for preventing intake of wildfire smoke into fruit.
+Former Graduate Research Assistant, Trung Tran, develops edible coatings for mitigating intake of wildfire smoke phenols into wine grapes.

 Develop Eco-Friendly Food Packaging to Reduce Impact to Environment and Provide Convenience to Consumers